dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

     npx graphql-codegen init
 :::

-Question by question, it will guide you through the whole process of setting up a schema, selecting and installing plugins, picking a destination to generated your files to and a lot more.
+Question by question, it will guide you through the whole process of setting up a schema, selecting and installing plugins, picking a destination to where your files are generated, and a lot more.

 If you don't want to use the wizard, we've got you covered, just continue reading the next sections.